Positive Operator Valued Measures and Feller Markov Kernels: POVMs that are norm bounded by scalar measures

 where,

-Although $Q^f$ is absolutely continuous with respect to the Lebesgue measure on $\mathbb{R}$, it is not uniformly continuous.
+Although $Q^f$ is norm bounded by the Lebesgue measure on $\mathbb{R}$, it is not uniformly continuous.
 That does not contradict theorem \ref{abs} since the Lebesgue measure on $\mathbb{R}$ is not finite.
 Anyway, $Q^f$ is uniformly continuous on each Borel set $\Delta$ with finite Lebesgue measure.

 Now, we show that $Q^f$ is not in general uniformly continuous.
 We give the details of the following particular case.

 \begin{example}[Optimal Phase Space Representation] If we choose

 in (\ref{approximate}), we get an optimal phase space representation of quantum mechanics \cite{Prugovecki}.
 In this case,